 Want to find the best treatment for you?
-For a more in-depth explanation of how liposuction works, reach out to Dr. Brad Bengtson and Dr. David Alfonso at Michigan’s Bengtson Center for Aesthetics and Plastic Surgery.
+For a more in-depth explanation of how liposuction works, reach out to Grand Rapids plastic surgeons, Dr. Brad Bengtson and Dr. David Alfonso, at Michigan's Bengtson Center for Aesthetics and Plastic Surgery.
 To arrange a personalized consultation, submit a contact form or call 616.588.8880.

 Suite 100, Grand Rapids, Michigan 49546

 Plastic Surgeons Dr. Bengtson and Dr. Alfonso, along with the team at the Bengtson Center for Aesthetics & Plastic Surgery, provide advanced surgical and cosmetic treatments for patients from Grand Rapids, Birmingham, Detroit, and Kalamazoo, Michigan.Fees & Financing